KnightVisionApp/KnightVisionBeta/README.md

-This page is used for tracking bugs and general progress of the the KnightVision App beta.
+This page is used for tracking bugs and general progress of the KnightVision App beta.

-Knightvision is an application that records moves in realtime from a chessboard using a phone camera and a tripod.
-It can live stream your games and save them to external plattforms.
+Knightvision is an application that records moves in real-time from a chessboard using a phone camera and a tripod.
+It can live stream your games and save them to external platforms.

-Register at [knightvision.io](https://knightvision.io) to acces the beta and for more info.
+Register at [knightvision.io](https://knightvision.io) to access the beta and for more info.

 ## Issues

 Please file issues in the Github issue tracker.
 For security issues, please report them to knightvision@northlink.io.

-## Roadmap
+## Road map

 The status of the project is currently:
 - [x] App developed for Android